 OROGIN FIELD EFFECTIVENESS STUDY

-- A diagnosis of EPM supported by IFAT testing, positive serum: CSF ratio <100;
+- the diagnosis of EPM supported by IFAT testing (serum CSF ratio of <65), or ELISA positive serum: CSF ratio <100;

-- Has not been treated for EPM within 60 days of enrollment.
+- and has not been treated for EPM with an anti-protozoal drug within 90 days of enrollment.

 NEUROQUEL FIELD EFFECTIVENESS STUDY

 This study has FDA concurrence.
 The study objectives are intended to evaluate the effectiveness of NeuroQuel over a placebo for the treatment of residual or recurrent clinical signs of EPM.
 The entrance requirements are:

 - a horse between 2-20 years weighing at least 600 pounds of either sex;

 - an original diagnosis of EPM that includes:

 - A positive test for EPM (CSF testing required);